CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

   - `ip route show [table <vrf-name>]`

 A sample output of `ip -d link show type vxlan` is shown below for one VXLAN interface.
-Relevant parameters are the VNI value, the state, the local IP address for the VXLAN tunnel, the UDP port number (4789) and the bridge of which the interface is part (*bridge* in the example below).
+Some relevant parameters are the VNI value, the state, the local IP address for the VXLAN tunnel, the UDP port number (4789) and the bridge that the interface is part of (*bridge* in the example below).
 The output also shows that MAC learning is disabled (*off*) on the VXLAN interface.